mattrayner/docker-lamp/README.md

 ```

 ### Adding custom startup commands
-Starting with commit #97 it is possible to have a persistent "startup folder" /run with a script named `/run/execute.sh` that is called at the end of the container initialization.
+It is possible to have a persistent "startup folder" /exec with a script named `/exec/execute.sh` that is called at the end of the container initialization.
 In this script you can enter commands like:
 - crontab population and cron service starts
 - installing php extensions